zineb-Bou/zineb-Bou/README.md

 <h3>👋 Hello!
 I'm Zineb</h3>

-<div> Master of computer science, I'm passionate about building beautiful, functional, and accessible user-focused solutions.
+<div> I have a Master's Degree in Computer Sciences, I'm passionate about building beautiful, functional, and accessible user-focused solutions.
 React is my tool of choice for building web apps.
 Given my computer science background, it is easier for me to learn new concepts and languages.

 Currently 🌱, I am committed to the constant improvement of my craft around the web stack, I am inspired to be a UX engineer, with strong skills in Front-end, a good understanding of UX concepts, with the optimal amount of Back-End to be deadly 😎!
 </div>